-Installing a storm window cost between $150 – $400 depending on size, quality and construction features.
-The cheapest storm windows are $60 – $200 per window, while better quality storm windows cost up to $600.
+Replacing or installing new storm windows typically cost between $150 – $750 per window, including installation cost.
+The price you pay will depend primarily on the storm window size, quality and construction features.
+The lowest cost storm windows are $60 – $200 per window, while better quality storm windows cost up to $600.

 A storm window is a window that can be installed on either the interior or exterior of an existing window to conserve a home’s energy by adding an additional pane of glass.
-Storm windows are especially popular for older homes that have drafty, single-pane windows, because they provide another layer of insulation between your home and the outdoors.
+(Source: EnergyStar) Storm windows are especially popular in colder regions of the country, and for older homes that have drafty, single-pane windows, because they provide another layer of insulation between your home and the outdoors.

 Single-hung storm windows or pricier casement windows still costs more than standard storm windows, so many homeowners use storm windows as a budget-friendly way to get the benefits of a brand new window without having to pay the full price for one.

 On this page of Costimates, we’ll help you understand how much it costs to replace storm windows in your home.
 We’ll share information about the cost for different types of storm windows, what affects the price you pay, as well as sharing costs from those who have installed new storm windows.

 Storm Window Installation or Replacement Cost Factors